Structural and Statistical Audio Texture Knowledge Distillation for Acoustic Classification: Methodology

 \subsection{Structural Texture Module}

 Effective texture representation is critical for texture classification, especially when dealing with challenges such as scale variability and complex textural patterns \cite{tang2007extraction}.
 In the approach used here, structural texture information in the spectral domain is extracted using a novel edge detection module.
-This module combines hierarchical decomposition techniques, including the LP and edge detection filters, as illustrated in Figure \ref{struct_steps}.
+This module combines hierarchical decomposition techniques, including the Gaussian Pyramid (GP), Laplacian Pyramid (LP), and edge detection filters, as illustrated in Figure \ref{struct_steps}.